parnham/css_animation.dart/README.md

 ### Modifications

-CssAnimation supports rules modification.
+CssAnimation supports rule modification.
 A property for a specific keyframe can be changed.

 ```dart